 What?
 A science book in the midst of spirituality literature?
 Yes!
 Part of life after death research involves exploring new frontiers of science and reevaluating what we think we already know.
 This book questions the assumption of materialism and urges us toward a more nuanced understanding of the importance of consciousness in the universe.
 While this book doesn’t explicitly talk about life after death, Sheldrake navigates many of the pillars of science that most of us take for granted, turning theories on their head by presenting evidence that conflicts with even our most grounded scientific certainties.
 Exploring topics such as the fundamental constants of the universe, consciousness and the brain, and how biological systems are formed, Dr. Sheldrake uses his extensive background as a research biologist to guide us through the history of scientism, the current intellectual stranglehold in academia and many new theories, such as his own Morphic Resonance.
 Related: Telepathy is Scientifically Proven by Dr. Rupert Sheldrake (And Ignored By Science)

 Galen Stoller was 16 years old and preparing for a hopeful future as an actor on Broadway.
-But in 2007, Galen’s life would be cut short when a train hit is car killing him instantly.
+But in 2007, Galen’s life would be cut short when a train hit his car, killing him instantly.
 Galen’s father is both a physician and a spiritualist, and unusual combination that would later facilitate communication between father and son.
 The result of those conversations is recorded in this book.
 Galen’s afterlife is fascinating.
 We see him struggle to deal with his initial loneliness, then begin to learn about his new environment.
 He meets beings from other dimensions, saves his father’s life, becomes friends with his brother from a past life, and more.
 Each person will have to decide for themselves if they believe Ken Stoller was really in contact with his son and I feel the book is worth a read to find out.
 Related: Find out more about Galen’s story in my post: The Afterlife of an American Teenager: Galen Stoller’s Story and this post: Passing On: Transition Stories, Part VII

 Stop Worrying!
 There Probably Is An Afterlife

-This book is a great introduction to the evidence of life after death.
+This book is a good introduction to the evidence of life after death without being completely overbearing.
 Taylor introduces some of the most well-known cases in several areas of life after death evidence, such as death-bed visions, near-death experiences and mediumship.
 Also provided is the history of spiritual development in the 1800’s and the interesting cases that provided a foundation for modern belief.
 The book is not comprehensive by any means, but for a reader that isn’t looking for a tome on the subject, the book presents a diverse selection of evidence.
 The writing has a lighter touch, so this is a good book for those who aren’t interested in chapters full of scientific citations and references to quantum physics.
 Taylor takes a neutral position throughout the book, letting the evidence speak for itself while still maintaining a running narrative that attempts to pull it all together for the reader.

 Dr. Tucker is a psychiatrist and research scientist who has collaborated with the pre-eminent scientist, Dr. Ian Stevenson who was famed for his rigorous study of memories of past lives in children.
 Arguably THE best scientific evidence for life after death today, Dr. Ian Stevenson’s methodology was considered so bulletproof, that few skeptics even dare bring up his work, preferring instead to pretend that his conclusions simply don’t exist rather than attempt to refute them.
 Dr. Tucker takes up Dr. Stevenson’s work where he left off after his death, continuing with Dr. Stevenson’s excellent methodology to bring us some of the most fascinating cases of past-life recall in children.
 Like Stevenson, Tucker follows up with all cases to ensure that there is no way the children or the families could have come up with the information in a fraudulent way.
 If you are looking for a fast, exciting read, however, this may not be the book for you.
 The scientific thoroughness that Dr. Tucker insists upon unfortunately translates to extremely detailed, technical and sometimes dry reporting.
 However, if you are serious about finding scientific evidence that is hard to refute, this book will not disappoint.